“I am interested in following a fruitarian diet to detox and lose weight. Is eating nothing but fruit really healthy?” – Peter

 Others cut established, scientific dietary intake guidelines on some minerals or essential amino acids in half so that they fit within their own nutritional analysis of their ultra-fruitarian diet.
 They either cite some alleged “conspiracy” about why the nutrient guidelines are so high (IE: “only SAD or cooked food eaters need that much of this or that nutrient”), or they simply use their own unscientific reasoning (IE: “women in Africa don’t get as much calcium as westerners and they don’t get osteoporosis, therefore it is safe for me to cut my calcium intake in half”).

-The problem with this train of fruitarian “logic” is that instead of adapting the diet to fit established scientific facts and guidelines based on experimental observations established by a majority of scientists within a rigorous, peer-reviewed process, they are adapting the facts to fit their fruitarian diet ideology.
+The problem with this train of fruitarian “logic” is that instead of adapting the diet to fit established scientific facts and guidelines based on experimental observations established by a majority of scientists within a rigorous, peer-reviewed process, they adapt the facts to fit their fruitarian diet ideology.
 If you ask me, that’s a recipe for a health disaster!

 More Pitfalls of Strict Fruitarianism